 If you pay the minimum due, you can eventually pay off your debt, but only if you don't make any more charges.
 Your balance will continue to increase if you make charges and only pay the minimum due because you are continuing to pay only a small percentage of the debt.

 I don't want to cause any marital strife, so I say listen to your wife.
 She's giving you good advice, although you are technically correct.

-How does that affect your credit scores?
-A higher balance as compared to your credit limit is a sign of credit risk, so it will hurt your credit scores.
+Your utilization rate, also referred to as your balance-to-limit ratio, is calculated by taking the total of all your credit card balances and dividing that number by the total of all your credit card limits.
+A higher balance as compared to your credit limit will result in a higher utilization rate, which is a sign of credit risk, so it will hurt your credit scores.

 Thanks for asking.

 Rod Griffin, Senior Director of Public Education and Advocacy for Experian